mijahauan/HF-Noise/docs/source/index.md

 # HF Noise Identification and Mitigation Guide

-Using an SDR with ka9q-radio to identify and mitigate controllable noise interfering with HF signal reception.
+Using a Software-Defined Radio with ka9q-radio and ka9q-web to identify and mitigate controllable noise interfering with HF signal reception.

 ```{toctree}
 :maxdepth: 2